Religion in Algeria: Religiosity

 According to a survey by Arab Barometer for a June 2019 report by BBC News, the percentage of Algerians identifying themselves as non-religious increased from around 8% in 2013 to around 15% in 2018.
-A follow up by Arab Barometer, released in December 2019, found that the growth in Algerians identifying themselves as non-religious is driven by young Algerians, with roughly 25% of that specific cohort describing themselves as non-religious.
+A follow-up by Arab Barometer, released in December 2019, found that the growth in Algerians identifying themselves as non-religious is driven by young Algerians, with roughly 25% of that specific cohort describing themselves as non-religious.

-The Arab Barometer survey reported, of those that responded: 99.1% of Algerians identified as Muslim, 0.4% as Christian, 0.4% as no faith and 0.1% as Jewish.
+The Arab Barometer survey in 2018 reported of those that responded: 99.1% of Algerians identified as Muslim, 0.4% as Christian, 0.4% as no faith and 0.1% as Jewish.
+However, the 2021 Arab Barometer report found that those who said they were not religious among Algerians has decreased, with just 2.6% identifying as non-religious.
+In that same report, 69.5% of Algerians identified as religious and another 27.8% identifying as somewhat religious.
+The percentage of young people who identified as not religious decreased from 24% to 17% in the 2021 Arab Barometer survey.

+In 2022, Freedom House rated Algeria's religious freedom as 1 out of 4.

+In 2023, the country was ranked as the 9th worst place in the world to be a Christian.